 Horticulturist Diane Burns, Head Gardener at Pippin Hill Farm & Vineyards, brought the garden into the winery’s granary this holiday season.
 Working alongside her team of assistants and master naturalists, Burns orchestrated a series of Holiday Wreath Making classes at Pippin Hill, an event centered around nature and holiday cheer, with a glass of wine on the side.
+Pippin Hill Farm & Vineyards is one of the most popular wineries near Charlottesville.

 This year marked the third annual Holiday Wreath Making Class, and because the first two events sold out in mere minutes, the team decided to open its doors for four additional classes.
 Together, Burns and her team began preparing for the event in January of 2021 when they placed their seed orders for the kitchen gardens and the flower gardens on the property.
 When deciding which fruits, vegetables and flowers to grow, they were also asking “what would work well as dried fruits and flowers to embellish our holiday wreaths?”